BAAQMD/SFBA-COVID-air-quality/README.md

 # README

-This repository is a skeleton for analysis of air quality data in the San Francisco Bay Area (SFBA), pre- and post- "COVID-19".
+This repository is a skeleton for exploratory analyses of air quality data in the San Francisco Bay Area (SFBA), pre- _vs._ post- "COVID-19".
 Please read the sections below before running the code.
 If you have questions, please contact David Holstius <dholstius@baaqmd.gov>.
 Thank you!

 ## TODO